Social Networks: Enumerating Maximal Community Patterns in $c$-Closed Graphs: Enumerating maximal non-induced blow-ups

 \begin{proof} Let $G$ be a $c$-closed graph on $n$ vertices.
 Let $S \subseteq V(G)$ be a maximal blow-up of a graph $H$ with $k$ vertices.
 In other words, there is a way to partition $S$ into disjoint nonempty vertex sets $A_1, A_2, ... , A_k$, where each $A_i$ corresponds to vertex $i$ in $H$.
 The partition is chosen so that the $L_2$ norm is maximized and we break the tie arbitrarily.
 We define the $L_2$ norm on the partitions to be $\sqrt{|A_1|^2 + |A_2|^2 + ... + |A_k|^2}$, so maximizing it means that it is not possible to make a partition where the $L_2$ norm on the sizes of the parts is larger than this one.

 First, we fix $T = \{ i \in [k] \colon |A_i| \ge c\}$.
+We write $j\sim i$ to indicate that vertices $i,j$ are adjacent.
 Observe for $i\in T$, note $G[\bigcup_{j\sim i} A_j]$ is a clique; for otherwise, there would be nonadjacent vertices with $A_i$ in their common neighborhood and by the definition of $c$-closedness, it would imply $|A_i| < c$.
 Then for any of these adjacent parts $A_j$ where $j \sim i$, all but one of the vertices in this part can be moved to $A_i$.
 Unless $|A_j|=1$ for all $j\sim i$, this would increase the $L_2$ norm while still keeping a blow-up of $H$ with prescribed parts being cliques, which leads to a contradiction.
 So if $|A_i| \geq c$ (i.e., $i \in T$), then all neighboring parts have size 1.
 Thus, $H[T]$ is an independent set, and now we fix $A_i$ for all $i\notin T$.

 For each $i\in T$, let $S_i'=\cup_{j\sim i}A_j$ (note each $A_j$ is fixed as $|A_j|=1$, so this depends only on $i$, not on $A_i$).
 Call $\tilde{N}(S_i')$ the common neighbors of $S_i'$ not including $S_i'$, i.e. $\tilde{N}(S_i')=(\cap_{s\in S_i'}N(s))\backslash S_i'$.
 If $i\not\in U$, we have $A_i\subset \tilde{N}(S_i')\subset A_1\cup A_2\cup\ldots \cup A_k$, for otherwise we can choose $v\in \tilde{N}(S_i')\setminus (A_1\cup A_2\cup\ldots \cup A_k)$ and add $v$ to $A_i$, contradicting maximality of blow-up.
 If $i\in U$, then $A_i$ has to be a clique.
 Choose a maximal clique $C_i$ such that $A_i \subseteq C_i$.
 Then $A_i\subseteq C_i\cap \tilde{N}(S_i')$, and $C_i\cap \tilde{N}(S_i')\subseteq A_1\cup A_2\cup \ldots \cup A_k$, or otherwise we can choose $v\in C_i\cap \tilde{N}(S_i')\setminus (A_1\cup A_2\cup \cdots \cup A_k)$ and add it to $A_i$.